frantracer/group-sms-chat/README.md

 This application allow users to register using a mobile phone number, create groups, and send SMS to all the users that joined a group.

+Users can join groups using a unique group name, and they can leave groups at any time.

+When a user sends a message to a group using their mobile phone, all members of that group receive the message via SMS.

 The messages are sent via Twilio's SMS service.

+# Restrictions

+The number of groups a user can join is limited to the number of Twilio phone numbers you have.

+If all the users leave a group, the group will be automatically deleted.

 # Run the Application